-- ✦ The Academic Year is comprised of three sessions Fall, Winter, Summer with the Summer Session subdivided into two terms May/June and July/August. - ★ In the following schedule of Sessional Dates and Deadlines, "full-year" courses refer to courses which run through both the Fall and Winter Sessions.
+- ♦ The Academic Year is comprised of three sessions Fall, Winter, Summer with the Summer Session subdivided into two terms May/June and July/August. - ♦ In the following schedule of Sessional Dates and Deadlines, "full-year" courses refer to courses which run through both the Fall and Winter Sessions. - ♦ University policy states that the first day of classes in the September session in all teaching divisions should not be sceduled on the first and second days of Rosh Hashanah (from 1 1/2 hours before sunset on Monday, October 3, 2005 to about 1 1/2 hours after sunset on Wednesday, October 5, 2005) or on Yom Kippur (from about 1 1/2 hours before sunset on Wednesday, October 12, 2005 to about 1 1/2 hours after sunset on Thursday, October 13, 2005).